home . dream info . common dreams . dream dictionary . dream bank . site map . discussion forum . contact us

 The Sleep Cycle

-it as part of the sleep cycle.
-Dreams can occur in any of the four stages of sleep but the most vivid and memorable dreams occur in the last stage of sleep (also commonly referred to as REM sleep).
+Dreams can occur in any of the four stages of sleep, but the most vivid and memorable dreams occur in the last stage of sleep (also commonly referred to as REM sleep).
 The sleep cycle repeats itself about an average of four to five times per night, but may repeat as many as seven times.
 Thus, you can see how a person has several different dreams in one night.
-Most people, however, only remember dreams that occur closer toward the morning when they are about to wake up.
-But just because you can't remember those dreams does not mean that they never happened.
-Some people swear on the fact that they simply do not dream when in reality, they just don't remember their dreams.
+However, most people only remember dreams that occur closer toward the morning when they are about to wake up.
+But just because you can't remember those dreams do not mean that they never happened.
+Some people believe that they simply do not dream, when in reality, they just don't remember their dreams.

 The Stages Of Sleep